bharri51/SalesReporting/projectroadmap.md

 - [x] Write this (projectroadmap)
 - [ ] Figure out date data
 - [ ] Figure out how to consolidate calculated fields by salesperson
+- [x] Find out how to add calculated columns